m-mizutani/fbdump/README.md

 - Can not retry if aborted before completed
 - Can output only one large file that is breakable by abort
+- Will crash after export about tens of millions of users by stack overflow of recursive call.

 `fbdump` keeps dumping state for retry when aborted and can start again from aborted point.
 Additionally, the tool splits exported user records to multiple files for avoiding to break a file by abort.